HomeTroubleshootingHow to Disable Driver Signature Enforcement on Windows 11/10?

 Step 5.
 Then click the Restart button to reboot your PC on the “Startup Settings” screen.

 Step 6.
 After that, you will see the “Startup Settings” on your monitor.
-Press the “7” key from the keyboard to activate the “Disable driver signature enforcement” option.
+Press the “7” key on the keyboard to activate the “Disable driver signature enforcement” option.

 When you’re done, your PC will reboot again with driver signature enforcement disabled.
 Then you can install unsigned drivers.